shreyasrastogi/AzureUserEntraIDApp/README.md

   - **Keys**: Copy one of the keys.
 This will be used as the API key in your application.
 - Update Your Application Configuration in API Project  in local.settings.json:

+**Creating a SQL Server Database in Azure**
+- Sign in to Azure Portal: Navigate to the Azure Portal and sign in.
+- Create SQL Server: Create a new SQL Server in Azure.
+- Create SQL Database: Create a new SQL Database in the SQL Server.
+- Configure Firewall Rules: Set up firewall rules to allow access to the SQL Server.
+- Connect to SQL Database: Get the connection string .

+**Create the SQL Server Table**

+CREATE TABLE dbo.UserFeedback (
+    Id INT IDENTITY(1,1) PRIMARY KEY,
+    Text NVARCHAR(MAX) NOT NULL,
+    Email NVARCHAR(255) NOT NULL,
+    PhoneNumber NVARCHAR(50) NOT NULL,
+    Sentiment NVARCHAR(50) NOT NULL
+);

+**Setup Data Builder API**
+- Use the swa db init command to generate a database configuration file.

+  swa db init --database-type mssql

+- Use the dab add command to add at least one database entity to the configuration.

+  dab add "UserFeedback" --source "dbo.UserFeedback" --permissions "anonymous:*" --config "swa-db-connections/staticwebapp.database.config.json"

+- Create the env variable for connection string and initialize connection string in previous step.